-Henri Rochard is a French officer assigned to work with Lieut.
+Henri Rochard is a French captain assigned to work with Lt.
 Catherine Gates.
 Through a wacky series of misadventures, they fall in love and marry.
 When the war ends, Rochard tries to return...
 See full summary »

 Sexy, wisecracking nightclub singer Sugarpuss O'Shea is a hot tomato who needs to be kept on ice: mobster boyfriend Joe Lilac is suspected of murder and Sugarpuss' testimony could put him away.
 Naive Professor Bertram Potts meets Miss O'Shea while researching an article on slang and in true romantic comedy fashion the two worlds collide.
 When Miss O'Shea hides out with Potts and his fellow professors, everyone learns something new: the professors how to cha-cha and Potts the meaning of "yum-yum"!
 Written by

 35 of 41 people found this review helpful.

 Was this review helpful to you?